fioprotocol/fiosdk_ios/FIOSDK/README.md

 	1. Call getFee to get the fee for the Signed API call
 	2. Call the API Signed call with the fee

-# Creating your own FIO Private/Public Keys?
+# Generating FIO Private/Public Keys?
-The SDK provides calls to generate FIO Private/Public Key pairs.
+The SDK provides methods to generate FIO Private/Public Key pairs.
+See the html documentation for specific details.

+## FIOSDK.privatePublicKeyPair

+# Generating FIO Private/Public Keys without using the SDK?
 The following information can be used to manually generate FIO keys:

 FIO Keys use SLIP-235 for BIP-0044.